system-er/Godot3DInterpreter/README.md

 ; xxx - a comment
 "X - a string
 "[xx xx] - a string with spaces, for example "[hello world]
-MAKE "variablename number - declare a variable get the value with :variablename, exampe: MAKE "X 7    PRINT :X
+MAKE "variablename number - declare a variable get the value with :variablename, change with "X = 7, exampe: MAKE "X 7    PRINT :X
 PRINT string - print
 REPEAT number [ xxx ] - repeat something example: REPEAT 4 [ FORWARD 30 LEFT 90 ]
 FOR varname number number number [ xxx ] - for loop, example: FOR "I 1 3 1 [ PRINT :I ]
 IF xxx ENDIF - if command
-TO procedurename xxx END - a procedure !working with parameter still buggy!crash!WIP
-GO procedurename - start a procedure
+TO procedurename xxx END - a procedure (no parameter - declare variables before, see example snake) GO procedurename - start a procedure (no parameter)

 # FAQ: